 The option of a Bigsby Unit on a Hofner archtop in 1962 was 12gns.
 Bearing in mind that the price for a Club 40 guitar at that time was 28gns, it would seem that only the well-heeled were able to afford a Bigsby on their new Hofner!

 Although Hofner had commenced fitting their own style of tailpiece, the Type 415 in the photo below, to their semi-acoustics from about the same period, this was never fitted on the guitars supplied to Selmer in the UK.
-Presumably Selmer, having acquired the licence for the Bigsby unit, wanted to move as many UK made vibratos as possible and, as Hofner were their main supplier of guitars, then Hofner had to fall into line.
+Presumably Selmer, having acquired the license for the Bigsby unit, wanted to move as many UK made vibratos as possible and, as Hofner were their main supplier of guitars, then Hofner had to fall into line.
 Something similar must have happened with the Selmer-backed and UK-made "Compensator" tailpiece.
 Has anyone seen a European or US market Hofner fitted with a Compensator ??
 No....?
 But we digress........

 Courtesy of Marcelo Ravelo, Spain.